 experience the American dream."

-the Secretary wants educators to address the “root cause of this problem.”
-But the
+Predictably, the hand wringing Secretary said he wanted educators to address the “root cause of this problem.”
+But as he should well know, the

-root cause is neither schools nor education.
+root causes lie well beyond our schools.
 Anyone with an IQ above room

-temperature knows youngsters are chronically absent in such prodigious numbers because
+temperature knows youngsters who are chronically absent in prodigious numbers are missing because they are: hungry, sick, scared, angry, alienated, indifferent, think they

-have no future worth worrying about.
+have no future worth worrying about, and so forth.
 So how, pray tell, are educators supposed

-without recognizing the all too real American nightmare.
-What is that?
+without recognizing there are also all real American nightmares.
 Dysfunctional

 family life, deteriorated neighborhoods, below poverty level wages, chronic